hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/26_GENERAL_REFLECTIONS.md

 requires a degree of no ordinary courage.
-To strike out a new path in the public life almost in opposition to the previous generation requires vision of the first order ; and the pecuHar path selected by Mr. Tilak called for self-sacrifice of the highest degree.
+To strike out a new path in the public life almost in opposition to the previous generation requires vision of the first order ; and the peculiar path selected by Mr. Tilak called for self-sacrifice of the highest degree.
 Mr.
 Tilak rushed into the arena of national activities fully gifted with this vision, courage and self-sacrifice.
 An-